 The Upside of Moving from a Condo to a House

 This is the big one!
-No more having to make small talk with neighbors in elevator.
+No more having to make small talk with neighbors in the elevator.
 No more shared walls or hearing your neighbors’ music or arguing.
 You get the idea.

 No more one level living!
 In most cases, you will have separation between bedrooms and living spaces.
-Maybe you can finally stop sharing a bathroom with your guests and having your office double as your guest room.
+Maybe you can finally stop sharing a bathroom with your guests and have your office double as your guest room.

 Attics, basements, sheds, perhaps a garage, more cabinets, and closets.
 Enough said.

 No more waiting for the elevator, finding your car in the garage, walking down the halls to your unit, or going to the basement to your storage unit.
 Walk out your front door and GO!

 No More Condo Fees